 Nothing is deadlier for your bank account than walking into a dealership and saying, “Hi, I’m looking for a sedan/SUV/minivan and my maximum budget is x”.
 The same rule applies for online communication.
 Before talking to anyone, decide if you want to go new or used, what type of payment plan you’d like, and narrow your search down to a few models.

 In your own time, check on the stats, price and features of the few models you like.
 Safety, performance, gas mileage, towing capability, size, even looks might all factor into your decision.
+If your ultimate goal is to flip a car, you might also have to look at the overall expense of customising the vehicle, from bringing in custom-fitted seat covers to match a coveted style or adding performance mods to upgrade efficiency.
 Bottom line, know what you’re looking for before talking to dealerships or sellers.
 This saves you the risk of being tempted or upsold by models or add-ons you don’t need.

 Once you find an ad, whether on Autotrader, Carsforsale, CarGurus, TrueCar, or even Craigslist, it’s time to do some detective work.
 For new cars, find where the dealership is located, read reviews, and check on their reputation.
 Compare prices to similar cars in their inventory and other nearby dealers.